This post may include affiliate links to find a product mentioned. See my full Disclosure Policy.

 Add pumpkins around inside edge of the wreath.
 Add pumpkins to outside edge of the wreath.
 Move the pumpkins around until then fit evenly around the wreath.
 Hot glue all the pumpkins to the wreath after you get a good placement.
 That’s it for the first look, now onto the next!

 To change this wreath over to Halloween I just added some sparkling black floral type greenery in between the pumpkins.

 With pliers cut individual sections of the greenery and place them randomly between the pumpkins.
 Hot glue them into place.
 Add a couple of spooky crows to the top and side of the wreath.

-I found this fun “Trick or Treat” sign that really pops with the shades of oranges and yellows.
-It looks great right in the middle of the wreath.
+I found this super cute “Trick or Treat” sign that really pops with the shades of oranges and yellows.
+It looks great right smack in the middle of the wreath.

 Then later when all the candy is gone form the trick or treaters I can add this super cute “Sorry Out of Candy” sign to the wreath.

 Isn’t his sign adorable?
 I gave it a mini facelift with some tulle and fabric trim.

 Just fold and hot glue some black tulle to the edges of the sign.

 Make two rows of tulle ruffles.
 Add fabric trim with hot glue and some fun rick-rack trim for a hanger.
 I can’t decide which way I want to display my wreath!
 Which one do you like the best?

 - Green Man Woodland Wreath